Xilinx/Vitis_Libraries/motorcontrol/docs/src/benchmark/FOC_sensor.rst

    * title of "simulation parameters" shows the setting for simulation.
 The first 3000 test steps use MOD_SPEED_WITH_TORQUE, Speed setpoint is 10000, as we could check the "motor parameter" motor.w=1030.652 (rad/s) is near the setting rpm 10000.
 (RPM = motor.w * 60 / (2 * pi) ).

    * title of "log files" shows the log files generate for this 3000 steps.
 They will be used as input and golden files for the file flow test, which better simulate the actual running.
-Then still apply MOD_SPEED_WITH_TORQUE for the next 3000 steps, Speed setpoint is 16000.
+Then still apply MOD_SPEED_WITH_TORQUE for the next 3000 steps, Speed setpoint is -16000.
+That will run to another direction.

 Now we firstly run Model Based Sim to get the input and output of FOC with Motor module, and save them to files.
 This sim will restart the FOC ip for every input.